jabir-zheng/TCD/README.md

 ![](./assets/teaser_fig.png)

 ## 📣 News
+- (🔥New) 2024/3/18 We have integrated the official [TCDScheduler](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_tcd.py) into the 🧨 Diffusers library!
+See the official documentation [here](https://huggingface.co/docs/diffusers/using-diffusers/inference_with_tcd_lora).
+Thanks for the Diffusers team!
 - (🔥New) 2024/3/11 We released [TCD-SD15-LoRA](https://huggingface.co/h1t/TCD-SD15-LoRA) for SDv1.5, and [TCD-SD21-base-LoRA](https://huggingface.co/h1t/TCD-SD21-base-LoRA) for SDv2.1-base.
 - (🔥New) 2024/2/29 We provided a demo of TCD on 🤗 Hugging Face Space.
 Try it out [here](https://huggingface.co/spaces/h1t/TCD).
 - (🔥New) 2024/2/29 We released our model [TCD-SDXL-Lora](https://huggingface.co/h1t/TCD-SDXL-LoRA) in 🤗 Hugging Face.